nanopx/universal-react-redux-hapi/README.md

 - [ ] Find a way to reload components without reloading the whole server. -> checking [here](https://github.com/gaearon/babel-plugin-react-transform/pull/50) for babel6 support
 - [ ] Rewrite decoraters in ES7 syntax -> An issue with babel6, checking [here](http://phabricator.babeljs.io/T2645) for current status
 - [ ] Separate components in `containers` into `layouts` and `containers`
+- [ ] Separate hapi's routes into another file or directory

 ## Features
 * Server-side rendering + hot reloads